Having to manage several VM Host Servers, each hosting a couple of VM Guests,

 necessary to additionally configure VNC authentication.
 The main

-configuration file is /etc/libvirt/qemu.conf
+configuration file is /etc/libvirt/qemu.conf.

 Two authentication types are available: SASL and single password

 authentication.
-If you are using SASL for libvirt
+If you are using SASL for libvirt authentication, it

 is strongly recommended to use it for VNC authentication as